 Vienna’s oldest restaurant

-We continue our walk up through the little alley (see the main picture above) and pass the Griechenbeisl (Greek Inn), which is Vienna’s oldest restaurant.
+We walk up through the little alley (see the main picture above) and pass the Griechenbeisl (Greek Inn), Vienna’s oldest restaurant.
 Despite several name changes since its inauguration in 1447, the eatery has always served dishes from the local cuisine.
-It is absolutely amazing to think that food has been served continuously in these premises for 570 years!!!
-The beautiful brick building next to the restaurant also sticks out from its neighbor.
+It is incredible to think that food has been served continuously on these premises for 570 years!!!
+The beautiful brick building beside the restaurant also sticks out from the building next to it.
 The Greek Orthodox Church (Griechenkirche zur Heiligen Dreifaltigkeit) has been there since 1787.
-Continuing our city walk, we turn right (with the church behind us) and strolle 50 meters beyond Fleischmarkt and turn left into Köllnerhofgasse.
+Continuing our city walk, we turn right (with the church behind us), stroll 50 meters beyond Fleischmarkt and turn left into Köllnerhofgasse.

 From the gallows to Gutenberg

-After about 100 meters we reach the small square Lugeck.
-I’m sure the vast majority of people sitting and eating at the outdoor restaurant are not aware that in 1529 there were gallows here used to hang thieves.
-From the 1200s to 1700s the square was dominated by a meat market.
+After about 100 meters, we reach the small square Lugeck.
+I’m sure the vast majority of people sitting and eating at the outdoor restaurant are unaware that in 1529 there were gallows used to hang thieves on this spot.
+From the 1200s to the 1700s, the square was dominated by a meat market.
 In stark contrast to the sinister gallows of the 16th century, a statue of Johannes Gutenberg was placed here in 1900.
-After taking a minute admiring the inventor of the movable-type printing press, we continue around the corner and into Bäckerstraße.
+After taking a minute to admire the inventor of the movable-type printing press, we continue around the corner and into Bäckerstraße.

 Real Viennese Soup

-We have worked up a small hunger during our walk and it is time for a little break and something to eat.
-At Bäckerstraße 9, there is a good old-fashioned café, the Kaffee Alt Wien.
+We have worked up a small hunger during our walk, and it is time for a little break and something to eat.
+At Bäckerstraße 9, there is an excellent old-fashioned café, the Kaffee Alt Wien.
 The Austrians love soup, and so do we.
 Hence, we often stop at the Alt Wien whenever we are in town for an Alt-Wiener Suppentopf.
 Do not be fooled by the slightly shabby interior of Kaffee Alt Wien.
 Its red plush sofas, brown armchairs, and faded theatre posters are the real thing.
-The food is good and the service is typical Viennese.
+Nevertheless, the food is good, and the service is typical Viennese.
 A few stray tourists find their way to the café right inside the door or to the restaurant at the back, but you will mostly hear Viennese spoken.

 < Click on the images to enlarge >